J-O-B/manage-my-web/readme.md

 Although individual "products" such as landing pages, and basic front end websites can be purchased as an individual item.
 Package deals or "plans" are available whereby a user will get all of the required services in one location, from web design to SEO.

-Although the scope of this project includes automation, the website currently has all of the foundations to continue building.
+Although the scope of this project includes automation, the website currently is at or above its identified MVP point.
 Future developments will offload tasks that can be completed via automation, such as SEO reports of a specific webpage, among others.

 ---------------
 ## **UX**